Since my childhood spent roaming the farms of eastern Kentucky, I have always pursued a connection with animals and their environment.

 rescued and transported by an anonymous person to a second shelter in

 upstate NY.
-Adopted at 4 months old, he invigorated the joys and trials
+Adopted by me at 4 months old, he invigorated the joys and trials

 Milo – July 10th, 2008 - July 20th, 2012